Skip to main content

 From Wikipedia

 Lavrentiy Pavlovich Beria (29 March [O.S.
-17 March] 1899 – 23 December 1953) was a Soviet politician and one of the longest-serving and most influential of Joseph Stalin's secret police chiefs, serving as head of the NKVD from 1938 to 1945 during the country's involvement in the Second World War.
-He was also a serial rapist and had killed some of his victims.
-His victims were primarily young women and girls.
+17 March] 1899 – 23 December 1953) was a Soviet criminal and one of the longest-serving and most influential of Joseph Stalin's secret police chiefs, serving as head of the NKVD from 1938 to 1945 during the country's involvement in the Second World War.